 Some additional infrastructure configuration is needed before migration between two clusters can be enabled.

-Required: Object storage configuration
+Required: Object storage or NFS file storage configuration

 Use-Case Specific: Cross-account and Kanister configuration

 For two clusters to share data, K10 needs access to an

 k10-migrate) or an NFS file storage location

 that will be used to store data about the application restore points that have

 to export snapshot data then it too needs to be accessible in the

 have write permissions to these locations, and the destination cluster